TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/amp_freertos.md

 - SPI interrupts can be  routed to any core
 - GIC initialization is done by the core, which runs first.
 Software spinlock is used to avoid the race condition that may occur among the 4 cores

+\cond !SOC_AM62LX
 \attention All the 4 a53 cores in am62x use the same Context Id for both secure and non-secure.
 All the a53 cores use the same host id (TISCI_HOST_ID_A53_2) as all resources are allocated to this host id.
+\endcond

 **Software Spinlock**
 - A spin lock can be used to protect shared data or resources from simultaneous access
-- Software spinlock is implemented to avoid the race condition among the 4 a53 cores when they try to access the same resource
+- Software spinlock is implemented to avoid the race condition among the a53 cores when they try to access the same resource
 - The memory region from 0x99000000 to 0x99004000 is used to store the buffer used in the spinlock.
-This is common for all the 4 a53 cores
+This is common for all the a53 cores
 - This region should be  marked as outer and inner write-back cacheable and nontransient (MAIR7 in SysConfig)